msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ### Select an Item

 In the `Add Item` window, you can look up an item by:
-* reading through the list of available items
+* Reading through the list of available items
 * or by typing some or all of item name
 * or by typing some or all of an item code